1. Who is the real Donna Wichelman behind the books?

 17. Are there things you still would like to accomplish?

 Absolutely yes.
 I mentioned the prequel and sequel of my Waldensian series.
-I’d also like to write a World War II historical series, and perhaps a story set during the period of the Nabateans around the time of the birth of Christ.
+In December of 2020 when this website was first developed, I said I’d like to write a World War II historical, which looks like it may now come to fruition.
+In addition, I think it would be fun to set a story during the period of the Nabateans around the time of the birth of Christ.

 18. What motivates you?